-By contrast, if you sign over your house but remain living in the property, this would then be treated as a “gift with reservation of benefit.”
+If you sign over your house but remain living in the property, this would then be treated as a “gift with reservation of benefit” (GWROB).
 This means you reserve the right to benefit from the property.

 According to tax rules, the house will then remain part of your estate on your death, even if you live beyond seven years.

 One way to get around this is by paying rent to your children.
-But you will have to pay market rent (the going rate for similar local rental properties) to take it out of the IHT net.
+But you will have to pay market rent (the going rate for similar local rental properties) to take it out of the inheritance tax net.

 You also need to bear in mind that your children will then be liable for income tax on the rent you pay them.

 What are the rules around tax and giving money to children?

 You will no longer be the legal owner of the property

 Once you have signed over your property to your children, it will be counted among their assets, so even if you plan to go on living there, you will no longer be the legal owner.

 This means that if you fall out with your children, you could be evicted.

 Equally, you could be forced out if your children decide they want to rent or sell the property – or live there themselves.
 You will have no control over this, and your children will be able to make a decision without seeking your permission.